Requirements for the EMRFS S3-optimized committer

 When jobs write to non-partitioned Hive metastore Parquet tables.
 Spark's built-in Parquet support does not support partitioned Hive tables, which is a known limitation.
 For more information, see Hive metastore Parquet table conversion

-in the Apache Spark SQL, DataFrames and Datasets Guide.
+in the Apache Spark, DataFrames and Datasets Guide.

 -